-Mount Sinai is one of eight Psychiatry residency programs in Florida.
-The program is ACGME (Accreditation Council for Graduate Medical Education) accredited as a four-year program with three slots per PGY (post-graduate).
+Mount Sinai is one of eight psychiatry residency programs in Florida.
+The program is ACGME (Accreditation Council for Graduate Medical Education) accredited as a four-year program, with three slots per postgraduate year (PGY).

-D. Alzheimer Disease
+D. Alzheimer's Disease

-According to the Centers for Disease Control and Prevention (CDC) (FastStats - Alzheimers Disease, 2019), Alzheimer Disease ranked as the sixth leading cause of death.
-Patients with Alzheimer's account for:
+According to the Centers for Disease Control and Prevention, Alzheimer's disease ranked as the sixth leading cause of death.17 Patients with Alzheimer's account for:

-- 27.6% Adult Day Care services
+- 27.6% adult day care services

-- 33.1% Residential Care Community residents
+- 33.1% residential care community residents

-- 32.3% Home Health Agency patients
+- 32.3% home health agency patients

-- 44.5% Hospice patients
+- 44.5% hospice patients

-- 47.8% Nursing Home residents
+- 47.8% nursing home residents

-- Over 121,000 deaths in 2019.
+- Over 121,000 deaths in 2019